fibo/dflow/index.md

   -h, --help          print this message and exit --indentJSON        indent saved JSON graph
-  -p, --port          server port number, defaults to 3000 --version           print current version and exit
+  -p, --port          server port number, defaults to 3000 or PORT env var --version           print current version and exit

 For more info point your browser to http://g14n.info/dflow